What Is Axon Degeneration?

 - Optic nerve crush (ONC) – wild-type and genetic backgrounds: The optic nerve crush model produces synchronised, reproducible acute Wallerian-like degeneration of all RGC axons distal to the crush site.
-In ZnT3-knockout mice (Liu et al., 2023) ONC was used to test whether presynaptic zinc release modulates post-injury axon degeneration; in Varadarajan et al. (2023) the same ONC model was used to study whether activity-dependent mechanisms in downstream brain targets promote axon regeneration.
+In ZnT3-knockout mice ONC was used to test whether presynaptic zinc release modulates post-injury axon degeneration (Liu et al., 2023, Neural Regen Res.).
+The same ONC model was used to study whether activity-dependent mechanisms in downstream brain targets promote axon regeneration (Varadarajan et al., 2023, Cell Rep.).
 OptoDrum measured functional vision recovery at defined post-ONC time points in both studies.

-- SARM1-knockout in chronic glaucoma (bead occlusion model): Zeng et al. (2024) used a microbead occlusion model of elevated intraocular pressure in SARM1-knockout mice to directly test the Wallerian self-destruction programme in chronic pressure-dependent glaucoma.
+- SARM1-knockout in chronic glaucoma (bead occlusion model): Zeng et al. (2024, Acta Neuropathol Commun.) used a microbead occlusion model of elevated intraocular pressure in SARM1-knockout mice to directly test the Wallerian self-destruction programme in chronic pressure-dependent glaucoma.
 This model pairs the molecular specificity of a genetic null with the clinically relevant chronic glaucoma induction method, and OptoDrum quantified whether SARM1-pathway targeting preserves functional vision under sustained elevated IOP.

 - PLP1-deficient mouse (Pelizaeus-Merzbacher disease model): PLP1-mutant mice model the X-linked leukodystrophy Pelizaeus-Merzbacher disease and exhibit progressive secondary axon degeneration driven by dysfunctional myelin and exacerbated by cytotoxic T cell infiltration.
-Groh et al. (2023) and Abdelwahab et al. (2023) used this model to dissect the protective vs damaging roles of microglia and CTLs in CNS axon degeneration, with OptoDrum providing longitudinal functional tracking across disease stages.
+Groh et al. (2023, Nat Commun.) and Abdelwahab et al. (2023, iScience) used this model to dissect the protective vs damaging roles of microglia and CTLs in CNS axon degeneration, with OptoDrum providing longitudinal functional tracking across disease stages.

-- Aged mouse (immunosenescence-driven axon degeneration): Groh et al. (Nat Aging, 2021) documented progressive axon degeneration in naturally aged mice associated with accumulation of cytotoxic CD8+ T cells, validated by OptoDrum visual acuity measurements across age cohorts.
+- Aged mouse (immunosenescence-driven axon degeneration): Groh et al. (2021, Nat.
+Aging) documented progressive axon degeneration in naturally aged mice associated with accumulation of cytotoxic CD8+ T cells, validated by OptoDrum visual acuity measurements across age cohorts.
 This model distinguishes age-driven immune-mediated axonopathy from acute injury or genetic mutation models.

-- EAE and NMOSD/MOGAD variants: Experimental autoimmune encephalomyelitis (EAE) and its NMOSD/MOGAD-specific variants (Remlinger et al., 2023) produce immune-mediated optic nerve axon degeneration through complement-dependent or T cell-dependent mechanisms.
+- EAE and NMOSD/MOGAD variants: Experimental autoimmune encephalomyelitis (EAE) and its NMOSD/MOGAD-specific variants produce immune-mediated optic nerve axon degeneration through complement-dependent or T cell-dependent mechanisms.
 OptoDrum tracked the functional visual phenotype of each variant, distinguishing the OMR consequences of different upstream immune mechanisms acting on the same axon substrate.
+(Remlinger et al., 2023, Neurol.
+Neuroimmunol.
+Neuroinflamm.)

-- CLN1/INCL mouse (Ppt1-knockout): The CLN1 disease mouse model (Groh et al., Brain Commun 2021) exhibits lysosomal storage-driven neuroinflammation that triggers secondary axon degeneration and visual loss.
+- CLN1/INCL mouse (Ppt1-knockout): The CLN1 disease mouse model exhibits lysosomal storage-driven neuroinflammation that triggers secondary axon degeneration and visual loss.
 OptoDrum tracked the functional benefit of immune modulation as a treatment strategy targeting the neuroinflammatory upstream of axon degeneration.
+(Groh et al., 2021, Brain Commun.)

 How Can Striatech Tools support Your Study?